Prescription Drug

 You’re automatically enrolled in prescription drug coverage if you are enrolled in the:

-• Enhanced-Surest option; or
+• UnitedHealthcare (UHC) Enhanced option; or

-• Standard-Surest option.
+• UHC Standard option.

 Review the Medical Expense Plan Summary Plan Description (SPD) for details.

 If you enroll in a Health Maintenance Organization (HMO), prescription drug coverage is provided through the HMO.
 Contact your HMO for details.
-HMO contact information is listed on the back of your medical ID card (if you are enrolled), in the current Benefits At-a-Glance and Resource Contact Information in the annual open enrollment section of this website and on the Your Benefits Resources (YBR) website.
+HMO contact information is listed on the back of your medical ID card (if you are enrolled), in the current Benefits at-a-glance and resource contact information in the annual open enrollment section of this website and on the Your Benefits Resources (YBR) website.

 How Prescription Drug Coverage Works